 The kitchen!
 That place in the home where everyone gravitates to for food and gatherings.
 I guess it’s food and not money that makes the world go round!
 But it’s also the room where decluttering and organization can seem like a major battle to take on.
 Tackling the spring cleaning for the kitchen is probably the toughest room in the house.
 Simply because it’s used so much and it can accumulate so much stuff!
 Which is why the kitchen organization needs to be the first room you take of!

-Unlike the bedroom the kitchen is the room where things can’t be simply just moved around.
-Organising the kitchen is more of a rolled up sleeves job cleaning inside and outside appliances and storage space.
+Unlike the bedroom the kitchen is the room where the big things can’t be just moved around.
+So it’s about making the most of the space you do have to it’s full extent.
+Organizing the kitchen is more of a rolled up sleeves job cleaning inside and outside appliances and storage space.
 A longer process but once done its well worth it.
-Here’s some tips to help get your kitchen organisation on a roll….
+Here’s some tips to help get your kitchen organization on a roll….

 It’s amazing what right at the very back of our cupboards!
 We might have two tomato ketchups, and 3 bottles of olive oils.
 Sometimes is good to have back ups.
 But other times the back ups expire and it ends up being a waste of money.
-Whether your cupboards by frequency, labels or use jars instead.
-It’s good to have some sort of system in place.
+Whether you categorize your cupboards by frequency, labels or jars.
+It’s good to zone and have a system for kitchen organization.
 What ever works best for you!